Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 3. Guidance which is being drip-fed from the Cabinet Office to support the transition to the new Act.

-Colleagues within the CPC's Contracting Team are preparing themselves for these changes, to make sure that the Framework Agreements and new Dynamic Markets that we put in place to support Members with compliant, value-for-money and less time-consuming access to the markets are fit for purpose.
-Colleagues within the CPC's Consultancy Service (formerly Tenet Education Services) are equally preparing themselves for these changes, to best support our clients with their procurement function.
+Colleagues within CPC's Contracting Team ensure that the Framework Agreements and new Dynamic Markets that we put in place to support Members with compliant, value-for-money and less time-consuming access to the markets are fit for purpose.
+Colleagues within CPC's Consultancy Service (formerly Tenet Education Services) will be able to support our clients with their procurement function under the act.

 Guidance notes such as this will be issued as and when there is sufficient further information to share.